What Russia Should Do with Ukraine: Scholars and media

 According to Mika Aaltola, director of the Finnish Institute of International Affairs, the article showed Russian war propaganda "developing in a worrying direction".

-According to Latvia-based Russian media Meduza, the article is "essentially a blueprint for the genocide" of Ukrainians.

-According to Oxford expert on Russian affairs Samuel Ramani, the article "represents mainstream Kremlin thinking".
+Latvia-based Russian media Meduza wrote that the article is "essentially a blueprint for the genocide" of Ukrainians.
+Oxford expert on Russian affairs Samuel Ramani stated that the article "represents mainstream Kremlin thinking".
 The American historian Timothy Snyder wrote that the text "advocates the elimination of the Ukrainian people as such".
 He later noted that it uses a special definition of the word "Nazi": "a Nazi is a Ukrainian who refuses to admit being a Russian".
 In his opinion, the article reveals the genocidal intent of Russia.